 Going green has gone from a trend to a way of life.
 And yet, I can’t seem to overcome my fear of composting (the worms!).
 Which is why I’m all about taking baby steps—starting in the kitchen.
 The room where much of our daily activity and consumption occur is a gold mine for going green.

-Below are 10 easy ways to clean up your act:
+10 easy ways to clean up your act:

 - Recycle, recycle, recycle.
 Before you throw away another aluminum can, think about this: a single aluminum can saved by recycling is equivalent to a half gallon of gasoline.